 PGY3: Call is split evenly between the residents every sixth night.
 Saturday and Sunday are treated as 24-hour shifts and kept on the “every sixth day” rotation schedule.
 Call covers Texas Children’s Hospital and the private glaucoma, cornea, and retina services.
 The PGY3 residents also cover the St. Luke’s Episcopal Hospital Emergency Center for half of their call days, as call is split with community ophthalmologists.

 PGY4: Senior residents are back-up and surgical call for BTGH and the MED VAMC.
 Senior residents may also see patients who require follow-up on the weekend.
 The call schedule is split evenly between the residents and is broken up into one-week blocks.
 PGY4 Residents typically schedule their call while they rotate at BTGH, however they maintain autonomy in creating the schedule.
-Call in the PGY4 year totals approximately eight-nine weeks.
+Call in the PGY4 year totals approximately eight to nine weeks.